- Off road parking

 Conwy 1.5 miles.
 This imaginative conversion of a detached, brick built stable, sits adjacent to the owner's home in the prestigious Oakwood Park Estate, within two miles of Conwy.
 Set in a tranquil, rural location, this delightful cottage near Conwy offers an ideal base for those wishing to explore the imposing Sychnant Pass and the beautiful coastline of North Wales.
 Perfect for couples, this Conwy cottage has been furnished to a high standard and offers spacious, contemporary open-plan accommodation that is set entirely over the ground floor.
 On a warm summer's evening throw open the French doors and invite a cool breeze in, whilst on cooler nights pour yourself a glass of wine, set a flame to the woodburner, and stretch out on the sumptuous corner sofa.
 Outside this Conwy cottage there is a sheltered patio overlooking pretty, manicured lawns and rolling countryside beyond.
 Within a twenty minute walk you will discover the enchanting town of Conwy, where a good selection of amenities can be found, and a visit to the castle which stands proudly looking out to sea is not to be missed.
 Take a short drive to the many surrounding sandy beaches, or a trip to Anglesey to enjoy the rugged coastal paths.
 There are fantastic walking and cycling opportunities close by, and this cottage near Conwy sits on the cusp of the beautiful Snowdonia National Park, a haven for outdoor enthusiasts.
 Whether it be relaxing or roaming you're searching for, this Conwy cottage offers a cosy romantic getaway.

 All ground floor.
 One king-size double bedroom with single sofa bed.
 Shower room with shower, basin and WC.
-Open-plan living area with kitchen, dining area and sitting area with woodburner.
+Open-plan living area with kitchen, dining area and sitting area with sofa bed and woodburner.
 Utility.

 Oil central heating with woodburner.
 Electric oven, ceramic hob, microwave, fridge/freezer, washer/dryer, TV with Freeview, DVD, CD/radio, iPod dock, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot.
 Off road parking for 2 cars.
 Bike storage.
 Patio with access to owner's lawns with pond and furniture.
 Sorry, no pets and no smoking.
 Shops and pubs 1.5 miles.
-Note: Children under 2 years only.
 Note: Unfenced pond in owner's garden, children should be supervised at all times.
+Note: Max 4 people including infants.

 - Last minute